DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > If the players insist that it does, she immediately kneels, pleading sarcastically for mercy and an opportunity to repent.
 "Allow me to return to my home and reflect upon my sins," she adds, grinning.
 If attacked, she vanishes using her ***etherealness*** feature, cackling.
 >
 > If the players approach the windmill, she notifies Bella and Offalia, who join her in the Ethereal Plane.
 If the players attempt to damage or destroy the windmill, the hags then return to the Material Plane and warn them to stop on pain of death.
-See [[Arc I - The Lost Soul#Morgantha Gets Suspicious|Morgantha Gets Suspicious]] for more information on conflict with the hags.
-(The windmill currently doesn't contain any children, and won't until [[Arc I - The Lost Soul]] begins.)
+See [[Arc H - The Lost Soul#Morgantha Gets Suspicious|Morgantha Gets Suspicious]] for more information on conflict with the hags.
+(The windmill currently doesn't contain any children, and won't until [[Arc H - The Lost Soul]] begins.)
 # C10.
 The Deep Woods
 The journey from Old Bonegrinder to the **Town of Vallaki** is five-and-three-quarter miles long and takes two hours.
 As the players make this journey, read: